-As a continued part of our focus on Women’s History Month, we’re happy to bring you a quick interview with Lulu’s very own Chief Operations Officer and President Kathy Hensgen!
+As a continued part of our focus on Women’s History Month, we’re happy to bring you a quick interview with Lulu’s very own Chief Executive Officer and President Kathy Hensgen!

 The Q & A

 Another unique challenge that I still recall is from 2014 involving the transition of the Lulu Junior business (formerly Easy Student Publishing) from a Denver warehouse to a Raleigh operation.
-I was fortunate to have Leon [Lulu’s head of Print and Fulfillment] accompany me as we closed down the entire kitting and fulfillment facility, moved out all the products and assets, and secured new office space for a few remaining employees – all over a period of a few days.
+I was fortunate to have Leon [Lulu’s VP of Operations] accompany me as we closed down the entire kitting and fulfillment facility, moved out all the products and assets, and secured new office space for a few remaining employees—all over a period of a few days.
 It was a wild ride.
 But look at Lulu Junior now!

 The one constant at Lulu is that no day looks the same, except for the volume of emails and conversations.
 I’ve always adopted a ‘manage by walking around’ style but COVID has put a bit of a damper on that…

-I typically check in with my direct reports to see if there’s anything of note that needs my input, review revenue reports, and daily metrics for possible trends, and discuss roadmap features and what’s in the development queue.
-Understanding our print network performance and support case turn-around time are also items I monitor.
+I typically check in with my direct reports to see if there’s anything of note that needs my input, review revenue reports, and daily metrics for trends, and discuss roadmap features and what’s in the development queue.
+Understanding our print network performance and support case turnaround time are also items I monitor.
 Contracts, legal items, and most recently, the building move [the Lulu Team is moving down the road to a new facility in Morrisville NC!] are sometimes daily or weekly topics as well.
-We have a number of people-related items in play now so keeping current with Erin [Lulu’s VP of People& Culture] on the progress is an important daily to-do.
+We have several people-related items in play now, so keeping current with Erin [Lulu’s VP of People & Culture] on the progress is an important daily to-do.

 Mindless book?
 Marley and Me.

 Most Embarrassing to Admit?
-Fifty Shades of Grey (solely due to the fact that Lulu published this before it got picked up by Random House).
+Fifty Shades of Gray (solely due to the fact that Lulu published this before it got picked up by Random House).

-Easy question – almost anything outdoors.
-I’m an avid hiker and if you haven’t explored western NC, you’re really missing out.
-Being in nature helps me re-charge.
+Easy question—almost anything outdoors.
+I’m an avid hiker and if you haven’t explored western North Carolina, you’re really missing out.
+Being in nature helps me recharge.
 I also run and recently returned to a favorite sport, tennis.
-My grandkids always have some activity going on so they keep me and my partner constantly moving in some direction.
+My grandkids always have some activity going on, so they keep me and my partner constantly moving in some direction.